 Designer drugs rose in popularity back in the 1980s, which was introduced in the form of MDMA.
 Other original terms such as “China White” became popularized in California around this time period.

 Now, there are several types of designer drugs that are produced locally in secret laboratories.
-Some of them are also smuggled from East Asia and Central America.
+Some of them are also illegally imported from East Asia and Central America.
 When distributed, they are labeled as “bath salts”, “research chemicals” or “not for human consumption” materials.
 They fall under various drug categories, meant to mimic the effects of the following popular illicit substances:

 What Are The Types Of Designer Drugs?